Connectivity Part 3: Latter Half of the 20th Century

 Many of the writers of the 50s and 60s who were advocating a more human-scale, pedestrian-oriented urban design had support from the Rockefeller Foundation.
 These included Jane Jacobs, Christopher Alexander, Christopher Tunnard, Ian Nairn, Edmund Bacon and others.

 Throughout the following decades the backlash against disconnected street networks gathered steam as part of a greater movement to reclaim the importance of walkability in urban design.
-Léon Krier’s theoretical designs and advocacy in the U.S.
+Léon Krier’s theoretical designs and advocacy in the U.S., and Jan Gehl’s pedestrian research published in Life Between Buildings (1971) were influential.

 A handful of urban plans were adopted and developments broke ground, based on networks of small blocks and connected streets.
-Some of these included the St. Lawrence Neighborhood Plan in downtown Toronto (1975)
+Some of these included the St. Lawrence Neighborhood Plan in downtown Toronto (1975), the Randolph Neighborhood in Richmond, VA (1977), Battery Park City in Manhattan (1979), and Seaside in the panhandle of Florida (1981).

 By the 1990s, codes and standards for connectivity were starting to be adopted by municipalities and standards-setting organizations.
 Significantly, the Institute of Transportation Engineers published its first set of alternative standards as a “proposed recommended practice” intended to support walkability: Traditional Neighborhood Development Street Design Guidelines (1997).
 After 60 years of disconnected, dendritic street patterns, it looked as if a few in the professions might consider alternatives.
 But the force of inertia was strong; the shift to alternatives has been slow in some quarters, while the bias toward automobile orientation has continued unabated in others.